www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

     * Currently working on `net.splitcells.dem.api`.
 * Execute static code checks.
 # Tasks.
-* [ ] Skip Javadoc build, when site goal is not target during Maven command, in order to speed up developer builds.
-    * [x] Move Javadoc build to site goal.
-    * [ ] Execute site goal in daily workflow.
-    * [ ] Is an explicit Javadoc plugin required in the parent POM in this case?
 * [ ] Fix code coverage.
     * This is done in the daily workflow: https://codeberg.org/splitcells-net/net.splitcells.network.hub/actions
     * [x] Do code coverage only on the main `net.splitcells.network` repo for now, as there is a problem with the distro repo.